DST-Det: Simple Dynamic Self-Training for Open-Vocabulary Object Detection: Introduction

-In this work, we rethink the training pipeline of OVOD and propose a new dynamic self-training approach by exploiting the novel class knowledge of VLMs.
+In this work, we rethink the OVOD training pipeline and propose a new dynamic self-training approach by exploiting VLMs' novel class knowledge.
 As shown in Fig.~\ref{fig:teaser}(a), most previous OVOD methods adopt the same training pipeline by using the base class annotations and treating novel objects as background.
-During testing, the novel objects are discovered by the region proposal network (RPN).
+During testing, the object proposals are discovered by the class-agnostic region proposal network (RPN) and then classified using VLMs' zero-shot ability.
 Thus, a conceptual gap exists between the training and testing phases when dealing with novel classes.
-Our approach aims to bridge this gap by utilizing the outputs of CLIP~\cite{CLIP} models as pseudo labels during the training phase.
+Our approach aims to bridge this gap by classifying all object proposals using a large vocabulary size during both training and testing phases rather than just during testing.
+Those proposals are categorized as novel classes that will be treated as pseudo-labels during training.
+Since our approach is carried out during the training stage, the pseudo examples are dynamic.
 Meanwhile, several previous methods also use pseudo labels.
-As shown in Fig.~\ref{fig:teaser2}(a), previous methods~\cite{vl-plm,pb-ovd} need a two-stage framework; they first obtained pseudo labels from unlabeled data or image-caption datasets using VLMs, and then the detector is trained using generated pseudo labels and base class annotations.
+As shown in Fig.~\ref{fig:teaser2}(a), previous methods~\cite{vl-plm,pb-ovd} first obtain pseudo labels from unlabeled data or image-caption datasets using VLMs, and then the detector is trained using generated pseudo labels (which contain the novel classes) and base class annotations.
 Our method provides an end-to-end training pipeline and generates pseudo labels dynamically during training.
 We list more features in Tab.~\ref{tab:ps_methods_cmp}.
+All methods need both base and novel class names to generate pseudo labels.
+However, our method is a plug-in-play approach that does not require extra data or trainable components.
+In addition, our method also does not require re-training with pseudo-labeled datasets.